Welcome! You’ve landed in the right spot to get Hive set up the way you want to work.

 This article will take you through the most important milestones in getting set up, but if you're looking for a quick overview - check out Hive in 1 minute:

 Ready to go?
 Create your Hive account, and get started with the steps below.

 1. Enter your first tasks

-Start by entering a few tasks on your own My Actions list, by using the blue +New Action button in the top right, and selecting yourself as the assignee.
-Enter at least 3 tasks for upcoming work you have to complete, select a due date and check them out on the My Actions tab along the top navigation bar.
+Start by entering a few tasks on your own My Actions list, by using the blue +New button in the top right, and enter at least 3 tasks for upcoming work you have to complete.
+Select a due date and check them out on the My Actions tab along the left navigation bar.

 When you created those actions, did you notice all the possible details you can add to the action card?
 We recommend to start simple, but when you're ready - there are some powerful ways to manage tasks: